Making An Appointment

 After completing an initial set of forms, you will be able to talk freely and in confidence about what is of concern to you.
 A counselor will listen, clarify, and help you sort out your concerns.
 Counselors may point out some of the various ways you might choose to address your particular set of concerns.

-Your counselor might recommend that you continue with individual therapy in the Center, join one of the Center's several ongoing groups, and/or refer you to other resources available on campus or in the local community.
-The initial meeting will last approximately one hour.
-If you and your counselor agree that individual therapy in the Counseling Center could be helpful, sessions occur on a regular, but not necessarily weekly, basis.
+Your counselor might recommend that you continue with individual therapy, join one of the Center's several ongoing groups, and/or refer you to other resources available on campus or in the local community.
+The initial meeting will last approximately 50 minutes.
+If you and your counselor agree that individual therapy could be helpful, sessions occur on a regular, but not necessarily weekly, basis.
 Sessions are typically 50 minutes in duration.

-If, for whatever reason, you decide you want to transfer to a different counselor, simply call or stop in the Center and ask to switch counselors.
+If, for whatever reason(s), you decide you want to transfer to a different counselor, simply call the Center and request to switch counselors.

 Emailing the Counseling Center